 Do you have a particular skill you would like to share with The Simon Community and a few hours to spare?
 We are also always in need of extra drivers to drive the minibus on our outreach services.
 You will need to be over 25 and have a clean licence to help out with this.

 What is the minimum commitment?

 We don't have a rule as such, but in practice it's a good idea to make a regular commitment of at least once every week or two.
-Our main needs are in the evenings, but we also need help at other times, including weekends and overnight.
+All our outreach service currently take place in the evening.

 Street cafe photographs by Barry Hayden